Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Summary and Conclusion

-The authors would like to thank Michèle Sebag for the acronym and for helpful comments.
+\acks{The authors would like to thank Michèle Sebag for the acronym and for helpful comments.
+We also thank Youhei Akimoto for helpful feedback and inspiration.
 Y.\,O.\ would like to thank Cédric Villani and Bruno Sévennec for helpful discussions on the Fisher metric.
-A.\,A. and N.\,H. would like to acknowledge the Dagstuhl Seminar No~10361 on the Theory of Evolutionary Computation (\url{http://www.dagstuhl.de/10361}) for inspiring their work on natural gradients and beyond.
-This work was partially supported by the ANR-2010-COSI-002 grant (SIMINOLE) of the French National Research Agency.
+A.\,A. and N.\,H. would like to acknowledge the Dagstuhl Seminar No~10361 on the Theory of Evolutionary Computation (\url{http://www.dagstuhl.de/10361}) for crucially inspiring this paper, their work on natural gradients and beyond.
+This work was partially supported by the ANR-2010-COSI-002 grant (SIMINOLE) of the French National Research Agency.}